 To my great surprise, one of the problems that kept recurring was the lack of resources to market their businesses.
 But I was a bit astonished by that admission.
-I asked myself, in an age where technology is so prevalent, why are start-ups allowing limited resources to stop them from marketing their businesses effectively?
+In an age where technology is so prevalent, I asked myself why are start-ups allowing limited resources to stop them from marketing their businesses effectively?

 While it is true that start-up costs may be high for first-time business owners, they fail to realize that there are many cost-effective ways to grow their brands.

-One of the most effective and proven ways to increase a business’ online presence is using visually appealing content.
+One of the most effective and proven ways to increase a business's online presence is using visually appealing content.

 Like a prosecutor grilling a witness on the stand, you may then ask, why is visual content so powerful?
 Simply put, it allows individuals to communicate information in ways that words alone may not permit.